mengyangq/mengyangq.github.io/_pages/about.md

 # News

+**Apr 2026**
+- Presented at the 2026 NJSHA Convention: *How Is AI Being Used Across Communication Disorders?
+A Review of the Research*

 **Mar 2026**
-- Paper accepted at CMCL 2026: "Can LLMs Simulate Human Behavioral Variability?
-A Case Study in the Phonemic Fluency Task."
+- Paper accepted at CMCL 2026: *Can LLMs Simulate Human Behavioral Variability?
+A Case Study in the Phonemic Fluency Task*.
-- Abstract accepted for poster presentation at the 55th Clinical Aphasiology Conference: "Bridging Disciplines in AI for Aphasia Research: A Network Analysis of Publication Abstracts Across CS and Non-CS Venues."
+- Abstract accepted for poster presentation at the 55th Clinical Aphasiology Conference: *Bridging Disciplines in AI for Aphasia Research: A Network Analysis of Publication Abstracts Across CS and Non-CS Venues*.

 **Jan 2026**
 - Joined the Department of Speech-Language Pathology at Saint Elizabeth University as Assistant Professor.